VirtoCommerce/vc-platform/docs/release-information/update-to-version-3/prepare-separated-databases-for-v3.md

 ## Prepare PlatformDynamicPropertyObjectValue table

 1. Make DB backups
-1. Identify the modules where entities support **DynamicProperty** and use distributed DB.
+1. Identify the modules where entities support **DynamicProperty** and use different DB than VC Platform.
 E.g., Customer, Cart, Order, Store modules.
 1. Run the script in each of the previously identified module DB:

     ```sql